craftsmancoding/taxonomies/README.md

-## Taxonomies
+# Taxonomies

 Bringing Taxonomies to MODX Revolution: add Categories or Tags to any MODX page.

-Taxonomies are classifications like "Categories" or "Tags" that help you to organize and catalogue pages on your site so they are easier to find.
-The difference between taxonomical terms and custom fields can get become blurry, but the distinction is that taxonomies are intended solely to improve searching on your site, and the relationship between a page and its terms is always one-to-many.
+**Taxonomies are classifications like "Categories" or "Tags" that help you to organize pages on your site so they are easier to find in searches.**

+### Taxonomy Terms vs. Template Variables

+Adding Taxonomy terms to your pages looks a lot like adding TVs to your pages, and yes, sometimes the distinction can become blurry.
+The distinction is that

+- taxonomies are intended solely to improve searching on your site
+- the relationship between a page and its terms is always one-to-many

 Unlike other solutions, this package uses custom tables to store the relational data so that the results are easily (and quickly) queried.